 The Oil Spill Act Advisory Committee assists MassDEP in making the most efficient and effective use of a Trust Fund established by the Oil Spill Act, as well as other related policy and program matters.
-The group includes stakeholders interested in marine transport and shipping as well as others.
-The group meets on an annual cycle, and if necessary holds additional meetings on an as needed basis.
+The group includes stakeholders interested in oil spill prevention, marine transport and shipping, maritime navigation, and spill response as well as state and local government officials and other interested parties.
+The group meets on an annual cycle, and holds additional meetings on an as needed basis.

 Next Meeting